University of FloridaSolutions for Your Life

 Pyridalyl

-*Groups and Sub-groups: although sharing the same primary target site, it is possible that not all members of a single mode of action class have been shown to be cross-resistant.
+*Groups and Sub-groups: Although sharing the same primary target site, it is possible that not all members of a single mode of action class have been shown to be cross-resistant.
 Different resistance mechanisms that are not linked to the target site, such as enhanced metabolism, may be common for such a group of chemicals.
 In such cases, the mode of action grouping is further divided into sub-groups.

 Footnotes

-1. This document is PI-83, one of a series of the Pesticide Information Office, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+1. This document is PI-83, one of a series of the Agronomy Department, UF/IFAS Extension.
 Original publication date October 2005.
-Visit the EDIS Web Site at http://edis.ifas.ufl.edu.
+Revised December 2008, April 2011, April 2014, and March 2017.
+Reviewed April 2020.
+Visit the EDIS website at https://edis.ifas.ufl.edu.